 Applicants are required to pay the non-refundable \$25.00 application fee.
 The application fee must be submitted in United States Dollars (USD) by certified check or money order (if mailed to the University or paid in-person at the Cashier's Office), credit card (if paid online or in-person at the Cashier's Office), or cash (if paid in-person at the Cashier's Office).
 Applicants are strongly encouraged to pay the application fee at the time the application for admission is submitted.
-Applicants seeking freshman admission who submit the College Board/SAT "Request of Waiver of College Application Fee" form will have the \$25.00 application fee waived.
+Applicants seeking freshman admission who submit the College Board/SAT "Request of Waiver of College Application Fee" form or the National Association of College Admission Counseling (NACAC) "Request for Admission Application Fee" form will have the \$25.00 application fee waived.